 - Sour mizithra or xinomizithra is the kind we need for our recipe.
 It’s a medium-soft fresh cheese that has a slightly sour, salty, and extra tangy taste with a melt-in-the-mouth texture.
 One word.
 Delicious.
 There are various versions of xinomizithra all over Greece, all of them exquisite.
 Don't miss the chance to taste some if you are lucky enough to find xinomizithra.

-Sadly enough, I know for most of you is difficult to purchase this cheese except for those who are lucky to live near a Greek deli.
+Sadly enough, I know it is difficult to purchase the cheese except for those who are lucky to live near a Greek deli.
 Nevertheless, you may add aged ricotta which is close enough (but not quite), or fresh, soft goat cheese with a tiny bit of feta cheese to add a bit of saltiness and sourness.

 Even though I highly recommend making the above stuffing, quite frankly, I cannot think of a cheese that you couldn’t pair with this recipe, either for the stuffing or for the side.
 Use your culinary imagination, and your pantry/fridge ingredients to make amazing combinations.

-For me, Greek honey is the best choice and it’s all it takes.
+For me, Greek honey is the best choice.
 The sweet-sour flavor works like a charm and you won’t need anything else.
 However, you may go further and add nuts like ground walnuts, almonds, sesame, jam or preserves, and even peanut butter (weird for the Greeks, I know but it is quite good according to my older son).
 Perhaps a dash of cinnamon too.
 It’s your choice.

-As mentioned above, these Cretan-style pancakes are named "Neropites" (Water Pies) or “Nerates Mizithropites” (Mizithra Cheese Water Pies) after the extremely soft and watery dough.
-So soft and watery that you think that it is impossible to shape this dough.
+As mentioned above, these Cretan-style pancakes are named "Neropites" (Water Pies) or “Nerates Mizithropites” (Mizithra Cheese Water Pies) after the extremely sticky and watery dough.
+So sticky and watery that you think that it is impossible to shape this dough.
 But it is…

 The secret is to wet your fingers by dipping them in a bowl with water when handling the dough.
 Hence the name Water Pies (Nerates).
 It's a unique and easier-than-you-think cooking method.